ShalmonAnandas/Gui-Youtube-dl/README.md

 ## Usage:
 1) To use the clipping feature you just have to type in the timestamp of the part you want to download like shown in the gui Itself.

+## Known Bugs:
+1) If the git cloned version dosent run on linux with error 'r/python does not exist' run 'fix.py' and it should work.